Last Updated 9:46am, 4 December 2020

 Find a community support group

-Many communities in Devon are putting together local initiatives to support those in need.
+Many communities in Devon have put together local initiatives to support those in need during the pandemic.

-You can view a map and full list of the community support groups that we are aware of on the Communities pages.
+You can view a full list of the community support groups that we are aware of on the Pinpoint pages.

-There is support available from your local Council for Voluntary Service (CVS).
+If you are involved with running a local support group, or are interested in setting one support is available from your local Council for Voluntary Service (CVS).

 - If you are in Exeter, visit the Exeter Community Wellbeing website